ShinsakuIzumi/MGS_browser/README.md

 The simulator is available on [the website](https://www.sceng.kochi-tech.ac.jp/izumi/MGS/MGS_web.html), and a user manual is at the bottom of the site.

 ## License
-This software, except for the csv files in the "images" folder, is released under the MIT License.
+This software, *except for the csv files in the "images" folder*, is released under the MIT License.
 The images generated from the csv files are sourced from standard images (see, e.g., [the website](http://www.ess.ic.kanagawa-it.ac.jp/app_images_j.html)) in the image processing community for research purposes, and the author does not claim any rights to the images.
 If you use these files, please note this point.

 ## References
 [1] S. Azuma, S. Izumi, and T. Sugie: Halftone Mass Games by Fixed Number of Mobile Robots, *Transactions of the Institute of Systems, Control and Information Engineers*, Vol. 25, No. 4, pp. 94-100 (2012) (in Japanese)